THE PRICE OF POWER by Nikhil Kalyanpur

 That's why, for growth model analysts, aggregate demand matters more than institutional typologies or firm-level competitiveness.
 Countries grow not just because they become more efficient.
 They are ready to become more efficient because someone - somewhere - is spending.
 That demand can be internal (wage-led, investment-driven, state-backed) or external (export-led), but either way, its composition, sustainability, and political underpinnings are what matter most.

 In this sense, growth models are both domestic and international.
-They emerge from national political bargains—between labor and capital, or governments and firms—but they are only viable within broader global configurations of demand, capital, and exchange.
+They emerge from national political bargains—between labor and capital, or governments and firms.
+But they are only viable within broader global configurations of demand.

 What is a growth model?

 Some countries rely on wage growth and household consumption.
 Others suppress domestic demand and lean on exports.
 Some combine public investment with private borrowing.
-But in each case, the model must be politically maintained—through coalitions, institutions, and ideologies that legitimize its distributional outcomes.
+But in each case, the model must be politically maintained via coalitions, institutions, and ideologies that legitimize its distributional outcomes.

 Models vs. Policy

 It’s also important to distinguish between growth models from growth strategies.
 A strategy is what governments do.
 The policy roadmap to jumpstart or sustain growth, whether through tax cuts, infrastructure investment, or industrial subsidies.
-In contrast, a growth model is how an economy actually functions: how it generates demand, distributes income, and channels investment over time.
+In contrast, a growth model is how an economy actually functions.
+It's how a country generates demand, distributes income, and channels investment over time regardless of whether the empirical reality aligns with policymaker intentions.
 It’s the underlying structure, not just the chosen tactics.

 While strategies can be deliberate and short-term, growth models are deeper, slower-moving, and often path-dependent.
 The policy toolkit could be working to channel the growth model or to even undermine it, like when say a country that relies on consumption to grow redistributes wealth to the top through a tax cut...